 Duration 4 hours 20 minutes

 Map 27 of the TOP 100 blue series

 Map 36 of the TOP 100 blue series (or Map 135 in the new lime-green series)

 During the night we both, separately, had qualms about whether we were up to the task that we had set ourselves.
-The last two days had been strenuous, and doing it again every day for another four weeks, trying to keep up with the other person, was a daunting thought.
+The last two days had been strenuous, and doing it again every day for another four weeks, trying to keep up with our companion, was a daunting thought.
 We felt slightly reassured in the morning when we discovered that we had both had the same feeling.